Table of Contents

 Why Do Americans Still Write Checks?
 (Part 2)

 In our previous post, we explored one of the main reasons Americans still write checks, despite other Western countries turning to electronic payment.
 We showed how the complexity of the banking system is an obstacle to more efficient payments.
 In this post, we explain how regulatory complexity, technology, and consumer preferences all play a part in keeping checkbooks open.

 In the U.S., bank regulation is incredibly complex.
-State-chartered banks are regulated at State level, and have one of several Federal regulators.
+State-chartered banks are regulated at the State level and have one of several Federal regulators.
 Federally-chartered banks may be regulated by the Federal Reserve, the FDIC, or the OCC (and bigger banking groups have multiple regulators).
 While the Federal Reserve is aware that payment systems must improve, it lacks the leverage of other regulators to push for change.
-And any new system must ensure it complies with a patchwork of regulation across fifty states.
+And any new system must ensure it complies with a patchwork of regulations across fifty states.

-Another reason for checks’ survival is that checks themselves have adapted with technology.
+Another reason for checks’ survival is that checks themselves have adapted to technology.
 In particular, the old paper processing system for checks has almost completely disappeared.

 The final big reason for the lack of change is business.
-While consumers have move towards electronic payments for convenience, businesses are more comfortable with what they know, and often see risk in changing their systems.
+While consumers have moved towards electronic payments for convenience, businesses are more comfortable with what they know and often see risk in changing their systems.
 For some smaller businesses, the knowledge that checks probably won’t be deposited right away is a boost to cash management.

 As long as checks are still with us, E-Complish can make processing them easier, cutting back on late payments and ‘checks in the mail’.
 Check out our Direct Check and ACH Processor solutions, or schedule a demo.